Code-Institute-Submissions/MS1-Catsitting/README.md

 *intro*
 *list user type goals*

-prospective customer
+prospective customer & new visitors
 - As a prospective customer, I want to understand the benefits of cat sitting services so that I can asses if it is the best solution to look after my pet whilst I am away.
 - As a prospective customer, I want to read customer reviews so that I can assess if Snuggle Cats is a trusworthy, reliable and true pet-lovers.
 - As a prospective customer, I want to understand the different services the company offer so that I can decide if any / which ones are suitable to my needs
-- As a prospective customer
 - As a prospective customer, I want to easily contact Snuggle Cats so that I can book their services or make a query

 Returning visitor
 - As a returning visitor, I want to easily contact the company so that I can book their services or make a query
-- As a returning visitor, I want
+- As a returning visitor,

 2. Site owner goals: intro

-- As a site owner, I want to highlights our credentials so that new a turst
+- As a site owner, I want to highlights our credentials so that potential customers
 - As a site owner, I want to encourage potential and customers to contact us so that queries can be responded promptly *add more here*
-- As a site owner, I want to provide information about the services we provide
+- As a site owner, I want to provide information and prices about the services we provide
-- As a site owner, I want to provide customers testimonials
-- As a site owner, I want to to highlight the promotion on the introduction class to increase sign-up on the course.
 - As a site owner, I want to provide links to our social media accounts so that (*add more*)

 ### **Structure**

+- Navigation bar
+- Section introducing benefits of cat sitting
+- Section services & pricing
+- Testimonials
+- Call for action - arrange a meet & greet
+- Form contact me
+- Gallery
+- About us page

 ### **Design**